goblinfactory/gf-markdown/testdata/dogs/dog-names.md

 # dog names

-Here are some cat names.
-If you prefer, see some [dog](../dogs/names.md) names.
+Here are some dog names.
+If you prefer, see some [cat](../cats/cat-names.md) names.

 - Oliver
 - Leo